wnoizumi/spring-hateoas-exercises/README.md

 # spring-hateoas-exercises

-This repository contains the projects developed by me while studying the implementation of RESTFul APIs using Spring Boot.
+This repository contains the projects developed by me while practicing the implementation of RESTFul APIs using Spring Boot.